uvaai/ml1/40 week4/40 AlphaGo/content.md

 **Q1.
 Which students' assignments did you read?**

 **Q2.
-Where there any questions all other students answered similarly to your own answer when arguing an example having understanding or not?
+Where there any questions where all other students answered similarly to your own answer when arguing an example having understanding or not?
 If so, for which questions was this the case?**

 **Q3.
-For the other questions, i.e. those where not all answers were similar, what weere the question and the gist of the answers that differed from your own?**
+For the other questions, i.e. those where not all answers were similar, what were the question and the gist of the answers that differed from your own?**

 **Q4.
 Did reading these other opinions change your own opinion on any of the